-Victoria's Secret’s Semi-Annual sale arrives in June, meaning great deals on panties (around $4) and bras (as low as $15), as well as all the other lingerie in store.
-Not to be outdone, other lingerie outlets like Frederick’s of Hollywood, Bare Necessities, and Maidenform will also slash prices this month.
-Gents, this could be a good time to stock up on gifts for Christmas and even Valentine's Day – if you can hide them well.
+Ladies and gentlemen, the sale that only comes around twice a year is back.
+The Victoria's Secret Semi-Annual sale is on again in June, meaning great deals on panties (look out for a FREE panty coupon in the mail) and bras, as well as all the other lingerie in store.
+In the spirit of competition, other lingerie outlets will also slash prices this month.
+This could be a good time to stock up on gifts for birthdays, anniversaries, and even Valentine's Day.

-Once Father's Day has come and gone, you can grab some serious bargains on anything that has been branded with the Father's Day messaging.
-Anything from #1 Dad aprons to beer glasses, T-shirts, ties, and cards will be going for a song.
+Once Father's Day has come and gone, you can grab some serious bargains on anything that has been branded with Father's Day messaging.
+Anything from "#1 Dad" aprons to beer glasses, T-shirts, ties, and cards will be going for a song.
 If you like to plan ahead, now is the time to pick up deals for next Father's Day.
 This also applies to graduation goodies.

-It may seem odd to think that gardening supplies will be going on sale, as the season for spending time outdoors is upon us.
+Already?
+It seems odd to think that gardening supplies will be going on sale, as the season for spending time outdoors has just arrived.
 But you will find deals on some gardening supplies by the end of June.
-Remember, stores are always months ahead, and fall items must take priority over summer stock.
+Remember, stores are always months ahead, and fall items will always take priority over summer stock.

 And What to Avoid…

-With Father's Day in mid-June, tools are the hot item.
-And the stores know it.
-Sure, you'll get some nice little discounts here and there, but nothing of any substance.
+Father's Day is in mid-June, and tools are the hot item of the month.
+The stores know it, too, and you'll see only tiny price cuts, if any, on just a select few items.
 Wait for the Father's Day heat to die down, and in a few months you'll get way more bang for your buck.

 Don't Do Disney